SupashipHQ/sdk/packages/javascript/README.md

 ## Type-Safe Features

-The SDK enforces type safety through the `createFeatures()` helper.
+The SDK provides type safety through the `FeaturesWithFallbacks` type.
 This ensures:

 - ✅ Features must be defined before use
 - ✅ Feature names are validated at compile-time